We have recently introduced the long-awaited LED Lashes to our salons in Newtown and Parramatta (with Gosford soon to follow) – with amazing results!

 LED lashes involve a slightly altered application technique than traditional eyelash extensions.
-The biggest difference is the adhesive used, and the curing technique.
-Sometimes referred to as UV eyelash extensions, UV lashes or LED eyelash extensions, this is not so accurate, as it’s actually an LED light, which is quite different.
+The biggest difference is the adhesive type used, and the curing technique.
+Sometimes referred to as UV eyelash extensions, UV lashes or LED eyelash extensions, this is not so accurate – as it’s actually an LED light, which is quite different.
 We are amongst just a handful of salons across Sydney to offer LED lashes.
 A special LED lamp is used intermittently to cure each lash individually and completely.
 It is an advanced technique, where a high level of skill and precision are needed, but when done by an experienced professional, the results in terms of retention will generally surpass those of traditional eyelash extensions.
 It’s safe and has been well tested and we absolutely love it!

 Benefits of LED lashes